ShihanZENG/Awesome-DSDO/README.md

 - [Becoming HumanAI](https://becominghuman.ai)
 - [Machine Learning Mastery](https://machinelearningmastery.com/blog/)

 ***AI research in big companies*** - AI is the area with quick changes, so it is crucial to keep up on trends.
-Big companies are always leading the way as they are having very strong teams for research and tests on new technology and new areas.
+Big companies are always leading the way as they have very strong teams for research and tests on new technology and new areas.
 Here are some company websites you could follow.

 - [Machine Learning at Apple](https://machinelearning.apple.com/)
 - [AI at Uber](https://www.uber.com/us/en/uberai/)